R-Morgan/NGramCrackers/README.md

 It is also bit disturbing when academics, especially those with tenure, release proprietary software without source code.
-Although there is nothing statutorily criminal in these, I do believe it violates the idea of education as a force of liberation from dependence.
+Although there is nothing statutorily criminal in this, I do believe it violates the idea of education as a force of intellectual liberation.
 Failing to release the source code of programmes impedes the further pursuit of knowledge that should be at the centre of academia.
-This in action also makes independent peer review more challenging or even impossible.
+This (in)action also makes independent peer review more challenging or even impossible.
 If your code isn't easily peer-reviewable, why should anyone use, much less trust or trust or pay, for it?